Form a Limited Liability Company in Washington

 1. Choose Your Company Name.

 Choosing your business name will be one of the most important steps that you take.
 You need a name that no other LLC or business can use.
 At minimum, no one else should be able to use it in the State of Washington.
-For a fee, allow SunDoc to run your name search on your behalf.
-You can also check out our article Is My Business Name Available? for assistance conducting name searches by yourself.
-Remember to use the USPTO website to check for any registered trademarks on your chosen name too.
+For a fee, allow SunDoc to run your name search or reserve your name on your behalf.
+You can also search for a available name on your own.
+Remember to check for any registered trademarks on your chosen name too.

 2. Understand the LLC Organizer Requirement.